modular-magician/chef-google-compute/README.md

   encryption key that protects this resource.

 * `source_image_id` -
+  Required.
 Output only.
 The ID value of the image used to create this disk.
+  This value
-This value identifies the exact image that was used to create this persistent disk.
+  identifies the exact image that was used to create this persistent disk.
 For example, if you created the persistent disk from an image that was later deleted and recreated under the same name, the source image ID would identify the exact version of the image that was used.

 * `source_snapshot` -
+  Required.
 The source snapshot used to create this disk.
 You can provide this as a partial or full URL to the resource.
 For example, the following are valid values:
   * https://www.googleapis.com/compute/v1/projects/project/global/